Ayushcode10/Adobe-Hackathon-Solution/README.md

 ## 5. Approach Explanation for Challenge 1B

-A detailed, 300-500 word explanation of the methodology used for the persona-driven intelligence task can be found in the `approach_explanation.md` file.
+A detailed, 300-500 word explanation of the methodology used for the persona-driven intelligence task can be found in the [`approach_explanation.md`](./approach_explanation.md).